John Jay College Foundation, Inc. Board of Trustees

 Alan represents the AICPA to the Treasury Department for developing U.S. anti-money laundering guidance, and to the International Federation of Accountants for the accountancy profession globally.
 At the request of former Treasury Secretary Larry Summers, Alan participated in a Task Force for developing guidance on providing financial services to foreign “Politically Exposed Persons” (PEPs).
 Alan is formerly the CFO and Information Technology Director for the Jewish Social Services Agency of Greater Washington, one of the country’s largest community services and health care agencies, and was the only staff in the Agency’s 100-year history to be appointed to its Board..
 Alan has testified before Congress as a private industry expert on financial crime, has made live appearances on CNN “SquawkBox” and CNBC “Maverick of the Morning,” has written numerous articles and speaks in professional venues and quoted frequently by the press.
 Alan is a CPA also certified in Financial Forensics, and licensed in the District of Columbia and Florida, and a Certified Fraud Examiner.
 Alan holds a B.A. from Brown University and an M.S.
 Accounting from Georgetown University.
 Alan is also the Executive Sponsor of Crowe’s Gay and Lesbian Association (GALA) People Resource Network (PRN).

-Paula Howell Anderson is a partner in the firm of Shearman & Sterling LLP, where she works in Litigation Group and has built an international reputation in such areas as Foreign Corrupt Practices Act investigations, complex commercial litigation, bankruptcy litigation, antitrust and international arbitration.
+Paula Howell Anderson is a partner in the law firm of Shearman & Sterling LLP, where she works in the Litigation Group and has built an international reputation in such areas as Foreign Corrupt Practices Act (“FCPA”) investigations, cross-border commercial disputes, M&A-related litigation, bankruptcy litigation, antitrust and international arbitration.
 Her clients have included global leaders in the finance, insurance, automotive, telecommunications, oil and gas, engineering, media and entertainment, and manufacturing industries.
-She has served on the firm's Diversity Committee and co-chaired its Black Lawyers Affinity Group.
-In addition to her work as a litigator, Ms. Anderson has done extensive pro bono work teaching Advanced Trial Advocacy Training programs for prosecutors at the United Nations International Criminal Tribunal for Rwanda, and has been a faculty member for a training program for prosecutors at the International Criminal Court.
+She serves on the firm's Diversity Committee and co-chaired its Black Lawyers Affinity Group.
+In addition to her work as a litigator, Ms. Anderson has done extensive pro bono work teaching Advanced Trial Advocacy Training programs for prosecutors at the United Nations International Criminal Tribunal for Rwanda and at the International Criminal Court.
 Ms. Anderson earned her bachelor's degree, summa cum laude, from John Jay College of Criminal Justice, where she was class valedictorian, and her law degree from Harvard Law School.

 Richard H. Girgenti is a Principal in the Forensic & Litigation Services Practice at KPMG LLP.
 Mr. Girgenti is an experienced former state prosecutor and top level criminal justice administrator.
 He is a veteran trial and appellate attorney who has taught, written, and lectured extensively on a wide range of legal and criminal justice topics.
 Mr. Girgenti worked for seventeen years as an assistant district attorney in the New York County District Attorney's office.
 He has had extensive experience in the investigation and prosecution of illegal drug trafficking, major felonies and homicides.
 In 1984, he was promoted to Administrative Assistant District Attorney.
 He also served as Coordinator of the New York State Law Enforcement Council.
 Mr. Girgenti is a graduate of Seton Hall University and Georgetown University Law Center.